binarystash/wp-weather-shortcodes/README.md

-### WP Weather Shortcodes.
+### WP Weather Shortcodes (Wordpress weather shortcodes)
 WP Weather Shortcodes provides shortcodes for displaying current weather data on your Wordpress blog.
 Each can be customized according to location.
-Official page is located at http://binarystash.github.io/wp-weather-shortcodes.

 ## Installation